nsubordin81/deep-reinforcement-learning-p1-bananas/README.md

 `python udacity_navigation_code.py`
 you should see the udacity Bananas environment fire up inside a new unity mlagent application window and an agent will randomly take actions for an episode.

+8. The deep q code has more dependencies than that example, however, and it still won't run if, like me, you were on Windows 10 and don't have CUDA support for your nvidia GPU.
+If you don't have an nvidia gpu, you will need to change the requirements.txt to use the cpu only version of pytorch, so replace torch with `pytorch-cpu`, but if you have a GPU and want to use it you may need to install CUDA support if you haven't already.
+I used this method to get the cuda libraries (thank you to stack overflow post accepted answer here: https://stackoverflow.com/questions/49395819/import-torch-giving-error-from-torch-c-import-dll-load-failed-the-specif?noredirect=1&lq=1): (Again, this is just something you might run up against if you are running a similar Windows OS situation to what I have and you have an Nvidia GPU that doesn't have these DLLs already loaded)
+    1. download the tar file containing the DLLs, https://anaconda.org/anaconda/intel-openmp/files
+    2. extract them using the method of your choice,
+    3. copy the contants of Library/bin in the extracted folder into this path on your OS: `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.0\bin`
+    4. add that path to your Path Environment Variable.
+`

 ## Instructions On How To Run The Project, How To Train The Agent In Other Words

 <TBD>